0xCompileError/ResumeTuner/README.md

 🧠 Resume optimization for ATS and AI hiring pipelines

-📄 Optional LaTeX formatting with downloadable .tex output

-🔁 Plain Text vs LaTeX toggle in the frontend

 🖥️ User-friendly web interface built with React and Tailwind CSS

 ---